Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Managing Your Quests.md

 ### Intersecting Quests
 If you have undertaken two related quests, you may encounter a situation where a milestone allows you to mark progress on both vows at once.
 However, this should be a rare event.
 The two quests are not overlapping paths, with every step a milestone for each.
 Instead, imagine these paths intersecting at key moments.
 ## Fulfilling Your Vow
 The fiction driving your quest and the mechanical progress represented by your progress track converges in the decisive moment when you believe your quest is at an end.
-This is when you make the Fulfill Your Vow move (page 101).
+This is when you make the [[Fulfill Your Vow]] move.

 Managing your mechanical progress and the fiction to reach this moment requires a bit of stagecraft.
 It’s the end of the third act.
 Your actors need to be in position.
 Your sets and props need to be in place.
 The lights come up for the final scene...